You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 3. Use an app to fight fees

-Tastes are personal, but some things we can all agree on.
+Tastes are personal, but there are some things we can all agree on.
 Example A?
 We all hate getting hit with fees.

-If you dread overdraft fees, consider signing up for a service like Dave.
+If you tend to overspend and dread overdraft fees, consider signing up for a service like Dave.
 Instead of paying a $35 overdraft fee when your bank balance is low, you can access a small amount of money before your next payday to cover an expense.
 (You will pay $1 for a monthly subscription and can choose to tip.)

 4. Ditch the cash and checks when paying someone back